Teradata/stacki-wiki/Frontend-Installation.md

 ### Cluster Information

-The first screen will appear where you enter the _Name_ of the frontend, the _Fully Qualified Domain Name_ (i.e., name.yourdomain.com) of your frontend, _Email_ and _Timezone_ of the cluster.
+The first screen will appear where you enter

+1. _Name_ of the Cluster - for example "Demo"
+2. _Fully Qualified Domain Name_ of the frontend (i.e., name.yourdomain.com)
+3. _Email_ - Administrator Email
+4. _Timezone_ of the cluster.

 ![](images/stacki_config_step_1b.png)

 ### Public Network
 The public cluster network configuration screen allows you to set up the networking parameters for the ethernet network that connects the frontend to the outside network (e.g., the internet).

-First choose your _Public Network Device_.
-Then provide the _Public IP_, _Netmask_ and _Public Gateway_.
+1. Select _Network Interface_ connected to the **Public network**.
+2. _IP Address_ of Public interface
+3. _Netmask_
+4. _IP Address of the Public Gateway / Router_.
-Next provide _DNS Servers_, if there is more than one DNS Server you can type a comma separated list (i.e., 8.8.8.8, 4.2.2.2, 8.8.4.4).
+5. _DNS Servers_ - More than one DNS Server can be
+   entered as a comma-separated list (i.e., 8.8.8.8, 4.2.2.2, 8.8.4.4).

-Note that after clicking on "Next", the wizard will immediately set these credentials.
+On clicking "Next", the wizard configures the network interface to the provided information.

 ![](images/stacki_config_step_2b.png)